 , where w is the measured mass, C is material constant, ρ is the density of the liquid, γl is the surface tension of the liquid, η viscosity of the liquid, t measured time, and θ contact angle.

 An experiment is performed where the mass of the adsorbed liquid is measured against time.
-A time/mass graph should give a straight line whose slope is:
+The graph should give a straight line which slope is:

 If viscosity, density, and surface tension of the liquid are known then there are two unknowns left in this term, contact angle and C, the material constant for the solid.
 To resolve the equation, one must perform a measurement with the completely wetting liquid.
 If the liquid completely wets the solid, the contact angle can be assumed to be zero.
 N-alkanes C6 – C10 are most typically used.
 Liquids like methanol, ethanol, or pentane, although most probably would wet the solid completely, might be too volatile.
 Thus, liquids like hexane, heptane, and octane are often used.
 To determine the most suitable complete wetting liquid for your powder, it is recommended that you run a series of tests to find the most wettable one.

 The material constant C can then be calculated

 It is advisable to run the test at least five times to make sure you are able to get reproducible values for the material constant C. If the values vary a lot, this means that the packing of the powder into the holder is inconsistent.
 To get the packing of the powder consistent is mandatory as the material constant C depends on the packing density and distribution.
 If the material constant varies from measurement to measurement, the contact angle value for the powder cannot be reliably determined.